Health insurance in Virginia

 Nine insurers are offering 2020 coverage through the Virginia health insurance marketplace, and five of them decreased their average premiums for 2020.
 Although the exchange has robust total insurer participation, plan availability varies from one part of the state to another, depending on each insurer’s service area.
 In the western part of the state, Anthem is the only insurer that offers medical coverage in Virginia’s exchange.

 For 2021, there are nine insurers participating in the exchange, but there will be some changes: Virginia Premier is leaving the market at the end of 2020, but Optimum Choice is joining the market for 2021.
 Across the eight returning insurers, the average proposed rate change is a decrease of nearly 7 percent.

 Virginia enrollment in qualified health plans

 Virginia expanded Medicaid in 2019, so as expected, enrollment in private plans through Virginia’s exchange dropped substantially for 2020.
-By the end of open enrollment, 269,474 people signed up for private plans.
+By the end of open enrollment, 269,474 people had signed up for private plans for 2020 coverage.
 People with income between 100 and 138 percent of the poverty level used to be eligible for premium subsidies to offset the cost of private plans in Virginia’s exchange.
 But now that Medicaid has been expanded, these people are eligible for Medicaid instead.